NeelHaval/nand2tetris/Fundamentals/Project2Folder/BinaryNumbers.md

 # Binary Numbers

-Binary forms an important aspect of chip desgin in this project.
-Unlike project 1, we are now tasked with the `addition` and - indirectly - the `subraction` of bits.
+Binary forms an important aspect of chip design in this project.
+Unlike project 1, we are now tasked with the `addition` and - indirectly - the `subtraction` of bits.
 This can be explained using the simple maths.

 In our implementation of the `HACK` computer, we use 16 bits.
 This means there are $2^{16}$ possible combinations of bits.
 It is worth noting that all of these bits can only be `0 or 1`.
-Bit string are read from right to left.
+Bit strings are read from right to left.

 It is crucial to note that each binary number can represent decimal number (base 10) and conversion between these two number systems is also possible but not necessary for our chips.